-Tints, dyes, highlights, lowlights?
+Tints, dyes, highlights, and lowlights?
 For hair color newbies and novices—especially men looking to take a new shade for a spin for the first time—those terms can be downright confusing.
-Cut through the clutter and get just the facts you need to know your way around a box of hair dye for men.
-Whether you’ve spotted your first gray hairs or just want to update your look, take the guesswork out of hair color for men with the few simple tips we’ve outlined below.
+That's why it's best to cut through the clutter and get only the facts you need to know your way around a box of hair color for men.
+Whether you’ve spotted your first gray hairs or just want to update your look, you can take the guesswork out of men’s hair color with the few simple tips we’ve outlined here.
+Keep clicking!

 Are you searching high and low for the best hair color for men?
 Well, we’re here to suggest you stop.
 Looking all over for the best brown hair dye for men won’t leave you with better results than if you were to use the same brown hair color as your girlfriend or sister.
 The truth is, men can color their hair with the same products women can—you just might need less product to coat your entire head of hair—if you prefer to rock short hairstyles like a quiff or a short spiky hairstyle, that is.

 Editor’s tip: The one exception to this rule is if you want to color your facial hair.
-While we totally approve of dyeing your beard or your brows, you likely shouldn’t use the same products you used on the rest of your hair.
-You’ll want to use a hair dye that specifically says it’s safe to use on facial hair.
+While we totally approve of dyeing your beard and your brows, you likely shouldn’t use the same products you used on the rest of your hair.
+You’ll want to use a hair dye that specifically says it’s safe for use on facial hair.

 You accept going gray gracefully—but with a few caveats.
 Maybe you’d like less salt, more pepper.
 Blending is the most natural way to deal with incipient gray hairs.
 You can choose to minimize them by 20, 30, or even 70 percent, for a customized balance.
-You may want to consider using a semi-permanent hair dye, as it typically lasts through eight shampoos and is a good option for covering grays.
+To do this, you’ll use highlights to blend in your grays.
+It’s an easy, lower maintenance option than coloring your entire head of hair!

 Not everyone wants to get rid of their gray hair or lessen their grays.
 After all, a full head of silver makes you appear distinguished, wise, competent, and experienced.
 We mean, there’s a reason you see so many models—even super young ones—rocking gray strands nowadays.
-That’s right, you can go gray intentionally!
-To get the look at home, use the L’Oréal Paris Féria in Multi-Faceted Shimmering Permanent Hair Color in Silver, being sure to follow the included instructions.
+That’s right, you can even go gray intentionally!

 Of course, to rock this look, you’ll need to make sure your hair’s condition is at its best.
 Use a shampoo for your hair type, like L’Oréal Paris EverStrong Thickening Shampoo, and don’t skimp on conditioner.
 Follow up with the L’Oréal Paris EverStrong Thickening Conditioner.
 A consistent hair care routine can help keep your hair looking and feeling its best, which is especially important since gray hair can sometimes become dry and dull.

 Done with a light touch, highlights can leave everyone guessing where you spend your summer.
-These skinny, shimmering strands aren’t only suited to women—they can add depth and dimension to a manly mane just as well.
-Try the L’Oréal Paris Touch-On Highlights, picking a color that’s at least several shades lighter than your natural hair hue.
+These skinny, shimmering strands aren’t only suited to women—they can add depth and dimension to a manly mane just as well, and you don’t have to be going gray to give them a shot.
 When it comes time for dyeing, focus the formula only on the tips of your hair and around your temples.
 The idea isn’t to look like you’ve just totally frosted your tips (so early ‘00s) but to appear as if you’ve spent time hanging out on the beach and catching waves.

-Not sure you can commit to a new color?
-In that case, give a temporary color a try!
-You can test drive a more out-there color by using a wash out hair color that will—you guessed it—wash out with your next shampoo.
-If you think this option is better suited to you (and your slightly commitmentphobic ways), pick up a shade of the L’Oréal Paris Colorista Hair Makeup 1-Day Color or L’Oréal Paris Colorista 1-Day Spray.
+Product pick: Use the L’Oréal Paris Superior Preference to switch up your shade completely.
+Of course, if you aren’t sure about committing to a new color, you can give a temporary hair color a try first.
+If you think this option is better suited to you (and your slightly commitment-phobic ways), pick up a shade of the L’Oréal Paris Colorista Hair Makeup 1-Day Color or L’Oréal Paris Colorista 1-Day Spray.

 Women aren’t the only ones who deserve to show themselves a little love via their beauty routines.
 And since coloring your hair can cause damage, it’s especially important to treat yourself—and your hair—from time to time.
-Next time you have a night off, stay in, turn on your tunes, and use a hair sheet mask.
-Try the L’Oréal Paris EverPure Intense Repair Hair Sheet Mask or L’Oréal Paris Deep Moisture Hair Sheet Mask.
-Both of these masks are sulfate-free and work in just five minutes, so you can get right back to your busy life if need be.
+Next time you have a night off, stay in, turn on your tunes, and use a hair mask for damaged hair.

 Think it might be time to cut your hair too?
 We can help!
-Check out our articles, The Best Short Haircuts and Hairstyles for Men and The Best Medium-Length Hairstyles for Guys.
+Check out our articles on The Best Short Haircuts and Hairstyles for Men and The Best Medium-Length Hairstyles for Guys.